Life Insurance Premium Financing – Know The Risks.

 2. The lenders and the insurance companies require that 100% of what you borrow (loan value) is provided as collateral for the loan.

-5. If you fear this correlation could permanently cease – you may not be a good candidate.
+5. If you fear this correlation could change – you may not be a good candidate for premium financing.

-6. If you believe the strong correlation will persist, as we do, life insurance premium financing may be right for you.
+6. If you believe the strong correlation will continue, life insurance premium financing may be right for you.

-7. This correlation will produce a positive arbitrage, or a cushion.
-This cushion will create a hedge against interest rate volatility.
+7. This correlation will produce a positive arbitrage, or an excess cash cushion that will create a hedge against interest rate volatility.

 8. When interest rates rise quickly, there may be rate compression or even rate inversion.
 Either scenario could increase the interest expense until rates stabilize.

-9. The cash value of the life insurance policy should provide the majority of the required collateral.
+9. The cash value of the life insurance policy often provides the majority of the required collateral.

 10. A properly structured premium finance loan should not require personal guarantees.